kriskowal/gtor/README.md

 **back pressure**, stalls the producer.
 Pressure exists to ensure that every value transits the setter to the getter.

+Since the consumer of a stream expects to see every value, streams are **unicast** like tasks.
+As they are unicast they are also cancelable.
+Streams are a cooperation between the reader and the writer and information flows both ways.
+Data flows forward, acknowledgements flow backward, and either the consumer or producer can terminate the flow.

+In contrast, **publishers** and **subscribers** are **broadcast**.
+Information flows only one direction, from the publishers to the subscribers.
+Also, there is no guarantee of continuity.
+The publisher does not wait for a subscriber and the subscriber receives whatever values were published during the period of their subscription.
+A stream would buffer all values produced until the consumer arrives.

-In contrast, with *time series data*, values that change over time but belie the same meaning, order and integrity may not be important.
+With *time series data*, values that change over time but belie the same meaning, order and integrity may not be important.
 For example, if you were bombarded with weather forecasts, you could discard every report except the one you most recently received.